Robert Gordon Sproul: Career

 In 1936, Sproul added to his roles the job of provost of the University of California at Los Angeles through 1937.
 He organized the California Club that brought all campuses together.
 In 1944, he started an annual series of all-University faculty conferences.

 During the Great Depression, expansion of facilities stopped.
 After World War II, he served on the Committee for the Marshall Plan.

 In the 1930s, 1940s, and 1950s, he struggled with student dissent (e.g., over conscriptions) and McCarthy-style accusations from the newspapers controlled by William Randolph Hearst about "communist influence" on campuses.
 Perhaps the biggest controversy during his presidency came in 1949 over a special non-Communist oath required of faculty by the regents of the University of California, known as the "Year of the Oath."
 Forty professors who refused to sign were let go; a court restored their jobs in 1956.

 Sproul's outstanding contribution during his 28-year administration was the multiple-campus expansion of the University to meet the demands for higher education in widely separated parts of the state while maintaining one institution governed by one board of regents and one president.
 He also stopped the establishment of separate local colleges in 1931, 1945, and 1953.

 During the 1930s, Sproul also led the University's transformation into a research university.
 Sproul started to speak of UC's missions as "teaching, research, and public service", which remains true today.

-California governor Earl Warren asked his former classmate and fellow 1911 member of the University of California Band, Sproul to place his name in nomination for the office of Vice President of the United States at the 1948 Republican National Convention in Philadelphia, Pennsylvania.
+California governor Earl Warren asked Sproul, his former classmate and fellow 1911 member of the University of California Band, to place his name in nomination for Vice President of the United States at the 1948 Republican National Convention in Philadelphia, Pennsylvania.
+In May 1951 he was appointed to the executive committee of the California branch of the Committee on the Present Danger.

 Sproul retired in 1958.
 He became active in the Save the Redwoods League (after being a member since 1921) and in the East Bay Regional Park District and served on the National Park Advisory Board.